ndrewr/FSND4-ConferenceApp/README.md

 ###task 1
-Session implementation:
+Session implementation and justification of implementation decisions for the chosen data types:

+I followed project guidelines to the letter in defining the Sessions model.
+For the Message form object I added a property *websafeConferenceKey* to easily access specific Conference entities.

+Most of the properties were no-brainer String types and this includes *name*, *highlights*, *typeOfSession*.
+The latter is interesting in that the front-end should ideally incorporate a list of accepted values, the same way T-Shirt sizes are specified.

+*Date* is, unsurprisingly, a DateProperty translating to a Python datetime object.

+*StartTime* likewise is implemented as a TimeProperty but this decision has interesting ramifications on filtering by this property.
+In short, perhaps an Integer type would be more functional.
+This is discussed in section **Task 3**.

+*Duration* is expressed as an Integer because realistically they will represent a specific minute count.
+This makes comparisons and filtering straightforward.

+Finally, we have *speaker*.
 I picture User access of Session information in the client from a Conference *Details* page.
-I followed the project guidelines to the letter in defining the Sessions model.
-For the Message form object I added a property *websafeConferenceKey* to easily access specific Conference entities.

-Speaker implementation:

 To represent the session *speaker* I just went with a String.
 I thought about making a specific Entity.
 Problem is from a User/Session creator point of view,